 These are a little more complex in their design in that the filter threads are offset slightly, setting the filter attachment ring a few mm rearwards in an attempt to reduce vignetting.
 Lee has a page on their website to find the optimum system and ring for your lens.
 However, while the w/a types are more expensive it makes sense to consider these first, especially in the 72-82mm filter range where you might swap between wide and short tele lenses.

 Lee100 Filter Holder – Why do you need it?

 Although you can use image editing software to achieve many of the same effects (such as reducing exposure in bright areas like the sky, if your sensor has enough dynamic range), using specific filters remains an advantage for some types of photography.
-For example, cutting down glare form reflective surfaces can only be achieved using a Polariser, and where the exposure (or dynamic) range is too extreme to captured in a single shot, Graduated Neutral Density (GND) filters are a must.
+For example, cutting down glare from reflective surfaces can only be achieved using a Polariser, and where the exposure (or dynamic) range is too extreme to capture in a single shot, Graduated Neutral Density (GND) filters are a must.
 Neutral Density (ND) filters, sometimes referred to as solid NDs to differentiate from the graduated type are also hugely popular.
 They’re essential for reducing the overall exposure of a scene, blurring elements such as people and cars in front of a monument or building, and for the unrealistic yet aesthetically attractive smoothing of seas, rivers and waterfalls.